Apptainer tutorial

 where:

-• <container> is the path to a container image, typically, a *.sif file
+• <image> is the path to a container image, typically, a *.sif file.

 How to get container files?

-Many repositories exist where container images are hosted.
-Apptainer allows pulling and using images from repositories like DockerHub, BioContainers and NVIDIA GPU Cloud (NGC).
+Apptainer allows pulling and using images directly from repositories like DockerHub, BioContainers, NVIDIA GPU Cloud (NGC), and others.

 $ hostname # check this is DAIC